 All of our U.S.-based employees, including our executives, are eligible to participate in our tax-qualified savings and investment plan (the "U.S. Qualified Savings Plan").
 This plan provides an opportunity for employees to save for retirement on both a pre-tax and after-tax basis.
 Employees exceeding the IRS compensation limit for highly compensated employees can contribute between 2 percent and 20 percent of base pay and eligible incentives through pre-tax and after-tax contributions up to the maximum amount prescribed by law and our limits, and employees not considered highly compensated under IRS regulations can contribute up to 75 percent of base pay and eligible incentives.
 For non-bargaining unit employees, we match 100 percent up to the first 5 percent of each employee's contributions.
-Participants are vested on a five year graded vesting schedule for employer matching contributions.
-For annual compensation that exceeds the maximum compensation limit required by the U.S. Internal Revenue Code for the Company's U.S. Qualified Savings Plan, the Company contributes 5% of such excess to that employee's non-qualified savings plan account discussed below.
+Participants are 100% vested in their contributions and the employer matching contributions.
+For annual compensation that exceeds the maximum compensation limit required by the U.S. Internal Revenue Code for the Company's U.S. Qualified Savings Plan, the Company contributes five percent of such excess to that employee's non-qualified savings plan account discussed below.